Moebius (2013 film): Sexual assault allegations

-In August 2017, charges were filed by Actress A – who remains anonymous with her identity protected under the Korean laws on sexual violence – through the Seoul Central District Prosecutor’s Office, claiming abuse during the filming of Moebius.
+In August 2017, charges were filed by actress A – who remains anonymous with her identity protected under the Korean laws on sexual violence – through the Seoul Central District Prosecutor's Office, claiming abuse during the filming of Moebius.
 Actress A reported that Kim Ki-duk had slapped her across the face three times in front of the crew.
-Kim then forced her to take part in a violent sex scene that was unscripted, forcing her to touch another actor’s penis when it had previously been arranged that a prosthesis would be used.
+Kim then forced her to take part in a violent sex scene that was unscripted, forcing her to touch another actor's penis when it had previously been arranged that a prosthesis would be used.
 Actress A subsequently withdrew from the production and was replaced by Lee Na-ra, which damaged her career as Kim Ki-Duk Film stated that she left the production without taking the proper leave.
-Actress A took her grievances to the Korea Federation of Movie Workers’ Union, and an independent investigation was conducted prior to charges being filed at the Prosecutor’s Office.
-“It’s not that I’m showing up after four years to bring charges,” Actress A spoke at the Korea Sexual Violence Relief Center, “this case has taken a whole four years just to bring charges.”
-The Prosecutor’s Office ultimately ruled partially in favor of Actress A, charging Kim a fee of ₩5 million ($4,450) for physical assault in December of that same year.
+Actress A took her grievances to the Korea Federation of Movie Workers' Union, and an independent investigation was conducted prior to charges being filed at the Prosecutor's Office.
+"It's not that I'm showing up after four years to bring charges," actress A spoke at the Korea Sexual Violence Relief Center, "this case has taken a whole four years just to bring charges."
+The Prosecutor's Office ultimately ruled partially in favor of actress A, charging Kim a fee of ₩5 million ($4,450) for physical assault in December of that same year.
 The Office did not charge Kim for sexual molestation, citing a lack of physical evidence.
 The Office also did not follow up on charges of coercion and defamation.

-On 6 March 2018, an episode of PD Note aired in which Actress A alongside two other anonymous women came forward with multiple accounts of physical assault, sexual assault, and rape against Kim.
-These accounts also incriminated Moebius lead Cho Jae-hyeon, a frequent collaborator of Kim.
+On 6 March 2018, an episode of PD Note aired in which actress A alongside two other anonymous women came forward with multiple accounts of physical assault, sexual assault, and rape against Kim.
+These accounts also incriminated Moebius lead Cho Jae-hyun, a frequent collaborator of Kim.
 Prior to the airing of this episode of PD Note, in February 2018, Cho had publicly apologized for allegations of sexual molestation which were publicly brought up against him by students whom he had instructed at Kyungsung University.
 He subsequently resigned his post as professor.
 Cho was also written out of his ongoing role on medical thriller Cross.

 Release

-The film screened in April 2014 at the Stanley Film Festival and in November 2014 at the London Korean Film Festival.
+The film screened in April 2014 at the Stanley Film Festival, and in November 2014 at the London Korean Film Festival.